Superior High School (Wisconsin): Scholarship opportunities

 Many scholarship are also available for students planning to attend two-year or four-year higher learning institutions.
 The Superior Scholarship Foundation administers many, with the largest being the Victor and Mary D. Nelson Scholarship, which grants scholarships worth up to $6,000.
 This requires an in-depth application, writing sample, interview, and references.

 Many local businesses, organizations, and alumni have, and continue to contribute scholarships to Superior High School students.

+Marching Band

+The Superior High School Marching Band performs under the direction of Daniel Eaton, and performs at many events, such as: